polsys/ennemi/DESCRIPTION.md

 **Features:**
 - Non-linear correlation detection:
-  - Mutual information between two variables
+  - Mutual information between two variables, continous or discrete
   - Conditional MI with arbitrary-dimensional conditioning variables
-  - Discrete-continuous MI
+  - Quick overview of many-variable datasets with pairwise MI estimation
 - Practical data analysis:
-  - Interface for evaluating multiple variable pairs and time lags with one call
+  - Interfaces for evaluating multiple variable pairs and time lags with one call
   - Integrated with `pandas` data frames (optional)
   - Optimized and automatically parallelized estimation
+  - Algorithms verified to work, so that you can focus on your data

 This package depends only on NumPy and SciPy;
 Pandas is suggested for more enjoyable data analysis.